jnozzi/cocoadev.com/markdown/HowToApplyWebPrerencesChangesOnExistingWebView.md

-According to Apple, updating an existing General/WebView's preferences doesn't take effect immediately (at least not until a reload), but I've seen some apps be able to change the webview's preferences and make them take effect before a load into its frame occurs.
+According to Apple, updating an existing WebView's preferences doesn't take effect immediately (at least not until a reload), but I've seen some apps be able to change the webview's preferences and make them take effect before a load into its frame occurs.
 I've not been able to accomplish this.
 Is there a special trick to it?

 ----

 Yes, unfortunately there is a special trick.

-General/WebPreferences* customWebPrefs;
+WebPreferences* customWebPrefs;
 // assume you get this init'd etc somewhere

 [_webView setPreferencesIdentifier:[customWebPrefs identifier]];